NetLogo/BehaviorSpace-Extension/README.md

 Report the number of parallel runs for the current working experiment.
 An error will be thrown if no current working experiment has been set.

+### bspace:get-mirror-headless-output

+#### bspace:get-mirror-headless-output

+Report whether the current working experiment will display its background output in the Command Center, if running in the GUI.

 ### bspace:get-output-metric